Who is the "woman" described in Revelation 12:1-6?

 Ted's Response:

 In a sense, this "woman" is the earthly city of Jerusalem, since the Israelites were the embodiment of the woman, and their primary dwelling place was Jerusalem.
 Jerusalem was considered to be the "wife" or "bride" of God (Jeremiah 2:2); however, she was an "adulterous wife" (Ezekiel 16:32).
-Therefore, the New Jerusalem, the capital city of heaven, will become the perfect "Bride" of the Lamb of God when it comes out of heaven—after a new heavens and a new earth have been created (Revelation 21:1,2,9,10) by God (see old and new Creations).
-Within the New Jerusalem will dwell "those whose names are written in the Lamb's book of life" (21:27)
+Therefore, the New Jerusalem, the capital city of the new heaven, will become the perfect "Bride" of the Lamb of God when it comes out of the new heaven (just as Eve came out of Adam)—after a new heavens and a new earth have been created (Revelation 21:1,2,9,10) by God (see old and new Creations).
+Within the New Jerusalem will dwell "those whose names are written in the Lamb's book of life" (21:27).

-Incidentally, I do not believe that this "woman" is symbolic of Christianity or the Church, a view which is embraced by some Christians.
-The Church did not "replace" Israel; at a future time, Israel (Zion) will receive all of the blessings promised to her millennia ago by God (Isaiah 45:17, 51:2,3,16; Jeremiah 50:4,5; Ezekiel 36:1–37:28).
+Incidentally, this "woman" is not symbolic of Christianity or the Church, a view which is embraced by some Christians.
+The Church did not "replace" Israel; rather, it was grafted into Israel.
+At a future time, Israel (Zion) will receive all of the blessings promised to her millennia ago by God (Isaiah 45:17, 51:2,3,16; Jeremiah 50:4,5; Ezekiel 36:1–37:28).
+Also, the "woman" does not represent only Jews, who are descendants of Judah, since they are only one of the twelve tribes of Israel.

-The woman, as embodied by a remnant of her Israeli "offspring," will flee into the desert, to be protected by God, for 1,260 days (Revelation 12:6)—that is, for the last 3½ years of the 70th Week.
+The woman, as embodied by a remnant of her Israeli "offspring," will flee into the desert, to be protected by God, for 1,260 days (Revelation 12:6)—that is, for the last 3˝ years of the 70th Week.
 Just as God reserved and protected a remnant of Israelites who were true to Him in the day of Elijah (1 Kings 19:18), so He will protect a remnant in the future.
-This endangered remnant, fleeing the land of Judea, parallels what Jesus spoke about in His Olivet Discourse:
+This endangered remnant, fleeing the land of Judea (probably mostly Jews), parallels what Jesus spoke about in His Olivet Discourse:

 So when you see standing in the holy place "the abomination that causes desolation," spoken of through the prophet Daniel—let the reader understand—then let those who are in Judea flee to the mountains.
 Let no one on the roof of his house go down to take anything out of the house.
 Let no one in the field go back to get his cloak.
 How dreadful it will be in those days for pregnant women and nursing mothers!
 Pray that your flight will not take place in winter or on the Sabbath.
 For then there will be great distress [great tribulation], unequaled from the beginning of the world until now—and never to be equaled again (Matthew 24:15-21).

-As shown in abomination that causes desolation, the fleeing of Israelites from Judea will take place at the midpoint of the 70th Week.
+As shown in abomination that causes desolation, the fleeing of people from Judea will take place at the midpoint of the 70th Week.
+It cannot be assumed that everybody in Judea will flee; many may not even heed the warning.
 Jesus indicated that they will flee to the mountains; John said that they will flee into the desert.
-Many Christian scholars suggest that they will flee to a place in the mountain-desert area of western Jordan (probably the rocky, "fortified city" of Petra, accessible to Jews as part of the Israeli-Jordanian peace accord of October 26, 1994).
-It is a place which God will have prepared for them.
+Many Christian scholars suggest that they will flee to a place in the mountain-desert area of western Jordan (perhaps to the rocky, "fortified city" of Petra, accessible to Israelis as part of the Israeli-Jordanian peace accord of October 26, 1994).
+Wherever they go, it will be a place which God will have prepared for them, and He supernaturally will take care of them there for 1,260 days.

-Other than the fleeing remnant, the remainder of the woman's "offspring" are "those who obey God's commandments and hold to the testimony of Jesus"—that is, other Jews (those obeying God's Law in the Torah), as well as Christians (those testifying about Jesus), who have been "grafted into" Judaism (Romans 11:17-19).
-They will be pursued by the "red dragon" (Revelation 12:17), as described in battle in heaven.
+Other than the fleeing remnant, the remainder of the woman's "offspring" are "those who obey God's commandments and hold to the testimony of Jesus"—that is, other Jews (those obeying God's Law in the Torah), as well as Christians (those testifying about Jesus) who have been "grafted into" Israel (Romans 11:17-19)—see grafted and re-grafted.
+They will be pursued by the "red dragon" (Revelation 12:17) or Satan.

 Return to Email Questions and Ted’s Responses